flofriday/constant-eval-kotlin-plugin/README.md

 }
 ```

-Inside an eval function the following statements and expressions are allowed:
+Inside an "eval" function the following statements and expressions are allowed:

 - Operations on primitives.
 Basically methods declared inside classes Int, Boolean and String.
 It ignores Byte, Short,
   Long, Float and Double to simplify things.
 To avoid repeating, let’s call these types constant types.